rballester/tntorch/README.md

 # tntorch - Tensor Network Learning with PyTorch

-[Welcome to *tntorch*](https://github.com/rballester/tntorch/blob/master/tutorials/introduction.ipynb), a PyTorch-powered learning library using tensor networks.
-Such networks are unique in that they use *multilinear* neural units (instead of non-linear activation units).
+[Welcome to *tntorch*](https://github.com/rballester/tntorch/blob/master/tutorials/introduction.ipynb), a PyTorch-powered modeling and learning library using tensor networks.
+Such networks are unique in that [they use *multilinear* neural units](https://arxiv.org/abs/1711.00811) (instead of non-linear activation units).

 The tensor networks currently supported are those in the *Tensor Train - Tucker* format.
 It is a flexible model that generalizes both the [Tucker](https://epubs.siam.org/doi/pdf/10.1137/S0895479898346995) and [tensor train (TT)](https://epubs.siam.org/doi/pdf/10.1137/090752286) formats --two of the most popular tensor decompositions.
 For example, the following networks both represent a 4D tensor (i.e. a real function that can take I1 x I2 x I3 x I4 possible values):